-So when should you wash your hair?
+So, when to wash your hair?

-Without going so far as to try a month-long sebum cure, there are a few simple first tips to adopt to start your new washing routine.
+Without going so far as to try a month-long sebum treatment, there are a few simple first tips to adopt to start your new washing routine.
 In addition to starting by buying the right hair products, spacing out your shampoos is easier when you brush your hair correctly and daily.
 To do this, your best ally will be the boar bristle brush.

 It's simple as pie: a good hair brushing ritual allows it to stay cleaner for longer between two shampoos.
 For what ?
 Because quality boar hair brush models – for example, the Altesse Prestige brush or the Altesse Beauté treatment brush – have the particularity of ridding your hair of impurities accumulated throughout the day, such as environmental particles. , dust and other fine debris.
 The brush naturally performs this desired “cleaning” when you wash your hair, with the added feature of nourishing your hair, distributing sebum from root to tip.